Blackadder Goes Forth: Writing and rehearsals

 During Blackadder Rides Again, Tony Robinson likewise recalls that these script meetings could be uncomfortable, and has been less reserved speaking about the script rehearsals since.
 In an interview with The Daily Telegraph he suggests that although relations between the actors were generally cordial "There was bad feeling between the writers and the performers – the writers felt we were unilaterally altering the script and altering it for the worse.
 At end of the first day of rehearsals, the writers would go away and by the time they came back we would have changed an awful lot of it.
 By the end, they felt we had run away with it.
 There were quite a lot of emotions flashing around about that."

-Producer John Lloyd, speaking to The Times in 1989 hinted that it was the draining scripting and rehearsal process that led to the writers deciding not to make another series: "Things do get very tense by the end of a series, because everyone involved in the thing is very clever, and very funny, and they all want to push the scripts along.
-It's a very exhausting process, and by the end of it we all swear we'll never, ever, do another one.
-But then you start to think how rare it is to get so many good people in the same room and you talk yourself into doing another series."